 Crosstalk measurement is usually implemented to calculate the amount being leaked across.

-A weighting curve is recommended by IBA (Independent Broadcasting Authority) for use in aforementioned measurement.
+A weighting curve is recommended by IBA (Independent Broadcasting Authority) for use in the aforementioned measurement.

-If you record a signal of two microphones positioned outwards with 6 inch in between, you wouldn`t be doing a real binaural recording.
+If you record a signal of two microphones positioned outwards with 6 inches in between, you wouldn`t be doing a real binaural recording.

-The positioning and spacing indeed equates to that of an average human`s ear canal; however this techniques doesn`t factor in frequency adjustments and response resulting from ear/head shape.
+The positioning and spacing indeed equate to that of an average human`s ear canal; however, this technique doesn`t factor in frequency adjustments and response resulting from ear/head shape.

-A common technique is the use of two microphone positioned on either side of a dummy head to account for HRTFs.
+A common technique is the use of two microphones positioned on either side of a dummy head to account for HRTFs.

 Using a separating gobo has been a common simplified version for a binaural microphone configuration- not all cues are preserved for exact localization but it has worked well for reproduction on loudspeakers.

-In Sound Design, A common techniques known to designer called worldlization.
+In Sound Design, A common technique known to designer called normalization.

 Walter Murch created the concept in 1973